NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 * mpi4py

 ### Installing HugeCTR from NGC Containers
 All NVIDIA Merlin components are available as open-source projects.
 However, a more convenient way to make use of these components is by using Merlin NGC containers.
 Containers allow you to package your software application, libraries, dependencies, and runtime compilers in a self-contained environment.
-When installing HugeCTR from NGC containers, the application environment remains both portable, consistent, reproducible, and agnostic to the underlying host system software configuration.
+When installing HugeCTR from NGC containers, the application environment remains portable, consistent, reproducible, and agnostic to the underlying host system software configuration.

 HugeCTR's docker images are available in the NVIDIA container repository on https://ngc.nvidia.com/catalog/containers/nvidia:hugectr.

 You can pull and launch the container by running the following command:
 ```
-docker run --runtime=nvidia --rm -it nvcr.io/nvidia/hugectr:v2.3  # Start interaction mode
+docker run --runtime=nvidia --rm -it nvcr.io/nvidia/hugectr:v3.0  # Start interaction mode
 ```

 ### Building HugeCTR from Scratch